stormtheory/openvpn-pia/README.md

 	Add your username and password for PIA in /etc/openvpn/creds.conf

 3) Install without Package Manager, run commands:

+	Pystray is a dependant for this program.
+This can be done by running command: 'pip install pystray' or 'apt install python3-pystray' depends on your distro.

         Download the zip file of the code, off of Github.
 This is found under the [<> Code] button on https://github.com/stormtheory/firefox-firejail-wrapper.